socfortress/LINUX-COLLECT-RUNNING-PROCESSES-COPILOT-ACTION/README.md

-## Collect Running Processes
+## Collect-Running-Processes.sh

 This script collects a snapshot of all running processes on the system, including key metadata, and outputs the results in JSON format for integration with security tools like OSSEC/Wazuh.

 ### Overview

-The `Collect-Running-Processes` script enumerates all running processes, collecting details such as PID, parent PID, user, command line, executable path, and SHA256 hash of the binary.
+The `Collect-Running-Processes.sh` script enumerates all running processes, collecting details such as PID, parent PID, user, command line, executable path, and SHA256 hash of the binary.
 Output is formatted as JSON for active response workflows.

 ### Script Details